alexreinking/halide-generator/README.md

 * Multiple configurations per generator
 * Precompiled headers
 * Merging all configurations into a single static lib with a suitable runtime (TODO)
+* Integration with the autoscheduler (TODO - need upstream support, too)

+This project is _hours_ old.
+Therefore expect:

+* No support for non-GNU make
+* No support for compilers other than GCC (and maybe clang)
+* Lots of bugs

+Feel free to contribute, though I'm rapidly bringing this to alpha.

 ## Quick demo